shimenghuang/a-measurement-perspective-of-crl/README.md

-# Numerical simulation in "The third pillar of causal analysis?
-A measurement perspective on causal representations"
+# The third pillar of causal analysis?
+A measurement perspective on causal representations

 This directory contains the code to reproduce the numerical simulations in the paper "The third pillar of causal analysis?
 A measurement perspective on causal representations" [1].